 The Entire Starbucks Breakfast Menu—Ranked!

-With a Starbucks on practically every corner of the US, it's hard not to notice the tempting treats on display.
-Starbucks offers many different breakfast ideas, from pastries to sandwiches to parfaits.
+With a Starbucks on practically every corner of the U.S., it's hard not to notice the tempting treats on display.
+Starbucks offers many different breakfast offerings, from pastries to sandwiches to parfaits.
 This makes it a convenient spot for a quick grab-n-go breakfast.
 But a good breakfast should leave you full and healthy as you start your day—not heavy and sleepy from a bunch of empty carbs and piles of sugar.
-That said, the Starbucks menu does have a few hidden gems amongst its options.
+That said, the Starbucks breakfast menu does have a few hidden gems amongst its options.

 HOW WE RANKED THE BREAKFASTS